 For the last several years, more companies have decided to embrace ocean shipping as a means of delivering their medicines.
 With more cold chain control, a lower carbon footprint and lower costs, ocean-going vessels have clear advantages over air freight.
 But because the shipments on boats are more substantial than on planes, temperature control is more important.
 Poorly controlled temperatures result in an average loss of four percent of drug companies’ shipments.
-Having quality reefers to send pharmaceuticals in can help lower this percentage through several mechanisms.
+Having quality reefers in which to send pharmaceuticals can help lower this percentage through several mechanisms.

-Klinge Corporation is the major manufacturer of temperature controlled containers to prevent product loss by offering redundant temperature control systems such as backup generators.
+Klinge Corporation is the major manufacturer of temperature-controlled containers to prevent product loss by offering redundant temperature control systems such as backup generators.
 Additionally, they adhere to regulatory agency requirements and additionally offer security and safety features installed on each container to protect the cargo inside.
 Whether you need minus 65-degree Celsius (-85 degree Fahrenheit) deep-freeze containers or just refrigeration units to add to your cold chain shipping, use the following link to contact Klinge Corporation to request a quote on solutions for medical transportation.